 When a show is decidedly based around a single person's voice, experience, and perspective, that one person becomes a much more capable and influential showrunner.
 New shows often come under fire from networks even when successful.
 But when a show is based directly on someone's life, it tends to give a showrunner more clout when negotiating the future of said show.
 Lena Dunham, for example, is unlikely to be fired from Girls anytime soon, and retains a strong voice when it comes to deciding the direction her show will go in.
 Ultimately, this increased autonomy allows for more creative variance from other series, and gives audiences something more unique to get attached to.

 We relate to good characters because, regardless of their specific stories, there is always an underlying shared experience between them and their audience.
 When a show is based off a person's real life adventures, that person's emotional experience become the backbone of a show.
-This emotional translation is more important than the depiction of actual events; for example, in the pilot of Louie, when Louis CK tries to kiss his date she rejects him
+This emotional translation is more important than the depiction of actual events; for example, in the pilot of Louie, when Louis CK tries to kiss his date she rejects him – and then takes off in a random nearby helicopter.
+We never for a second believe that Louis CK has actually had this experience on a date.
+But we know, to him, that rejection can feel as painful and humiliating as having your date run away in a helicopter.
+We've had similar feelings of rejection at some point in our lives, and the specificity of the real life situation the creator can draw upon yields a more relatable emotional experience.

 In many cases, autobiographical shows can give us a glimpse into a world we've never been exposed to.
 We don't really know what it's like to live the life of a stand-up comic (Louie) or to spend a year in a women's prison (Orange is the New Black), but these shows bring to light a new perspective on something foreign and alien.
 Even if an episode isn't perfectly accurate, we're still likely to feel like we're learning something new through what we're watching.
 This educational factor isn't enough to keep a bad show on the air forever, but it at least allows us to more easily forgive a lull in an otherwise good show.